syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/How-do-I-paint-the-GroupBarItem-image-without-scaling-the-image.md

 title: How do I paint the GroupBarItem image without scaling the image
 description: Frequently Asked Questions
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## How do I paint the GroupBarItem image without scaling the image?
+# How do I paint the GroupBarItem image without scaling the image?

 You can draw the image of GroupBarItem (without scaling it), by overriding the DrawGroupBarImage method of the GroupBar.